ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 # Inventory Data Access Layer
 This project is part of the 'IBM Hybrid Integration Reference Architecture' solution, available at [https://github.com/ibm-cloud-architecture/refarch-integration](https://github.com/ibm-cloud-architecture/refarch-integration).

-Updated 11/27/2017.
+Updated 04/02/2018.

-The goal of this project is to implement a set of SOA services to manage inventory, supplier and stock per site.
+The goal of this project is to implement a set of SOA services to manage a product Inventory, suppliers and stock management.
 This is on purpose that we centralize those three components inside the same application to represent an older application design done in the 2000s.
 In 2017, most likely, we will have separated those three entities into three micro services.

 ## Table of Contents